 Faculty serving on the Curriculum Committee.
 These faculty will provide continuity and flow of information between those involved in planning and those responsible for reviewing proposals for new majors, minors, and courses.

-The AVP for Academic Programs and Planning, the Dean of Extended Education, a designee from the President’s Office, the Director of Institutional Research, a faculty representative from the General Education Committee, and a student representative.
+The AVP for Academic Programs and Planning, the Dean of Extended Education, a designee from the President’s Office, the Director of Institutional Research, Planning and Effectiveness, a faculty representative from the General Education Committee, and a student representative.

 Other administrative areas may be asked for information and staff support in order to assist the planning process.
 The AVP for Academic Programs and Planning will coordinate the activities of the Academic Planning Committee.